jvilk/site/index.md

 > **MS-DOS Collection at the Internet Archive**
 >
-> I worked with the [Internet Archive](https://archive.org/) to integrate [Doppio's file system](https://github.com/jvilk/browserfs) into [em-DOSBox](https://github.com/dreamlayers/em-dosbox) to make an existing collection of DOS games playable in the browser.
-I also worked with archive employees to address a complex Cross-origin Resource Sharing (CORS) issue that prevented the initial deployment from working in Internet Explorer and Safari.
+> The [MS-DOS Collection](https://archive.org/details/softwarelibrary_msdos_games/v2) at the [Internet Archive](https://archive.org/) relies on [Doppio's file system](https://github.com/jvilk/browserfs) to make a large collection of DOS games playable in the browser.
+I worked with archive employees to integrate the file system appropriately, and to address a complex Cross-origin Resource Sharing (CORS) issue that prevented the initial deployment from working in Internet Explorer and Safari.
 >
 > * [Homepage](https://archive.org/details/softwarelibrary_msdos_games/v2)
 > {: .hlist}